Blog writers for hire are a dime a dozen.

 Unfortunately, the signal to noise is similarly low.
 Sifting through them all becomes the issue.
 Separating the excellent ones from all the other crap out there becomes problem numero uno.

-Each of these five options are good for one reason or another.
+Each of these five options is good for one reason or another.
 Which means they each have their own drawbacks, too.

 Some are cheap.
 Some are expensive.
 Some are fast.
 Some are slow.
 Some are easy.
 Some are challenging.